prakash-s-2210/threads-clone/README.md

 ## Key Features:

+**1. Optimized Layouts:**
+   - Create visually appealing layouts using TailwindCSS for a seamless user interface.

 **1. Optimized Layouts:** <br/>
       - Create visually appealing layouts using TailwindCSS for a seamless user interface.
 Authentication with Clerk: